Singapore

 No. Restaurants already add a service charge, and tipping is not part of local culture.
 Taxi drivers, hawker stalls, and cafés do not expect it either.
 Rounding up is fine, but nobody expects extra money.

-• How much does a meal cost at a hawker centre in Singapore?
+• How much does a meal cost at a hawker center in Singapore?

 • Is Singapore really as expensive as people say?